vacu9708/Memory-analysis/README.md

 1. Adds the target app's base address to the target instrunctions' offset to calculate instruction addresses, and save them to a file.
 2. Uses the hypervisor to capture the moments when EPT violations are triggered at the target instruction addresses, and obtains the adresses of position info

-## 4. Track enemy positions by performing "World To Screen" matrix computation
+## 4. Track player positions by performing "World To Screen" matrix computation
 Run `aimbot.cpp` that does the following :
 1. Extracts the position info(3D world coordinates of the player and enemies) from the found addresses where the position info is stored.
 2. Performs World To Screen computation to convert 3D world coordinates to 2D screen coordinates, considering the following: